multilogue/dialogue/README.md

 # dialogue
-Bi-directional exchange of information in English language
+Bi-directional exchange of information in English language.